 An analysis of actual price paid and the registered energy consumption on the energy label was conducted on more than 1000 models sold in Australia in 2006.
-Only weak correlation was found between the energy efficiency of refrigerators and freezer models and their price, except for Group 7, where a weak correlation was found.
+Almost no correlation was found between the energy efficiency of refrigerators and freezer models and their price, except for Group 7, where a weak correlation was found.
 Therefore, it could be suggested, based on this extensive market data and analysis, that the proposal will not intrinsically impact on product price if it is implemented within the bounds of the small efficiency changes that are expected to occur as a result of the energy labelling algorithm change.
-However, for the purposes of this RIS, it has been assumed that increasing efficiency of products above the BAU case will in fact result in some increased costs of appliances (over and above the BAU case).
-The results of the regression price-efficiency regression analysis have been used to estimate these costs.
-These assumptions are considered to be conservative in that increased appliance purchase costs are likely to be significantly overestimated for the analysis in this study as the label regrade will not force any products from the market.
+However, for the purposes of this cost-benefit analysis, it has been assumed that increasing efficiency of products above the BAU case will in fact result in some increased costs of appliances (over and above the BAU costs are likely to be significantly overestimated for the analysis in this study.